Tendenci has selective permissions control for users and members at a site-wide level and permission control at a content-specific level.

 If you leave "Public can view" checked, then anyone who visits your site will be able to see the content of this Article.

-Unchecking "Public can view" will only allow Superusers and Developers to view this specific Article and you will need to click "Show Advanced Permissions" and select from the User, Group, and Member Permissions options to customize who can view and change this Article.
+Unchecking "Public can view" will only allow Superusers to view this specific Article and you will need to click "Show Advanced Permissions" and select from the User, Group, and Member Permissions options to customize who can view and change this Article.

 Getting Specific with Permissions